Frederic Thompson: Exposition and entertainment business

 After the exposition, Thompson and Dundy moved "A Trip to the Moon" and the "Giant See-Saw" to Tilyou's seaside Steeplechase Park on Coney Island in Brooklyn, New York.
 They went on to purchase the nearby Sea Lion Park.
 Thompson drew up elaborate designs for the park in a "free Renaissance and Oriental type" and Dundy managed to arrange $700,000 in financing (although they advertised it as $1,000,000) to pay for it.
 The totally rebuilt park with expanded attractions opened in 1903 renamed Luna Park.
 In 1905 Thompson and Dundy built a huge indoor stadium in Manhattan called the Hippodrome.

 In 1906 Thompson's attention turned away from running his businesses when he married stage actress Mabel Taliaferro.
 He put his efforts into managing her in such productions as the 1907 Broadway play Polly of the Circus, Springtime (1909) and the film Cinderella (1911).
 They had one child and were divorced in 1911.
 Dundy died in 1907 leaving it up to Thompson to try to manage their holdings but by 1912 his fortunes had turned, and he declared bankruptcy.
 Thompson got a job with Broadway producers Marc Klaw and Abraham Lincoln Erlanger and in 1913 he married Selene Wheat Pilcher from Nashville.

-Frederic Thompson returned to the midway at the 1915 San Francisco Panama–Pacific International Exposition with a ride called "The Grand Toyland", but with the war in Europe in the news fair goers were more interested in the a bigger attraction, airplanes.
+Frederic Thompson returned to the midway at the 1915 San Francisco Panama–Pacific International Exposition with a ride called "The Grand Toyland", but with the war in Europe in the news fair goers were more interested in a bigger attraction, airplanes.
 Losing money on the fair he returned to New York.
-Thompson suffered from alcoholism and Bright's disease and after surgery (one of many over a several year span) died in New York City on June 6, 1919 at the age of 45.
+Thompson suffered from alcoholism and Bright's disease and after surgery (one of many over a several year span) died in New York City on June 6, 1919, at the age of 45.